koenderks/aRtsy/README.md

 ## Polylines

 This function draws many points on the canvas and connects these points into a polygon.
-After repeating this for all the colors, the edges of all polygons are drawn on top of the painting.
+After repeating this for all the colors, the edges of all polygons are drawn on top of the artwork.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/polylines/2021-07-22.png' width='270' height='270'>